rrauschenbach/FeedExpander/README.md

 # FeedExpander
 Feed expander is a java service which provides a generic way to create rss or atom feeds containing a specific part of the linked page.
-In other words, with FeedExpander you can convert a cropped feed into a full feed.
+In other words, FeedExpander enables you to convert a cropped feed into a full text feed.
 Additionally there is also a filter functions which allows to filter feeds using regular expressions.

 ## Build
 You need to have **git**, **maven** and **java 1.8** installed before doing the following.